-Factors which increase the likelihood of Osgood-Schlatter disease may include the following:
+Factors that increase the likelihood of Osgood-Schlatter disease include:

 The symptoms of Osgood-Schlatter disease may resemble other conditions or medical problems of the knee.
-Always consult your adolescent's physician for a diagnosis.
+Therefore, it’s important to consult your child’s physician for a diagnosis.

 In addition to a complete medical history and physical examination, diagnostic procedures for Osgood-Schlatter disease may include: